 Step-By-Step Instructions

-In a 9x13-inch baking pan, spray with nonstick cooking spray.
-Add the buttered noodles and spread out evenly to form a level crust.
+Step 3: In a 9x13-inch baking pan, spray with nonstick cooking spray.
+Add the buttered noodles and spread them out evenly to form a level crust.

-Next add ⅓ cup of shredded parmesan cheese, evenly over the noodles.
+Next, evenly add ⅓ cup of shredded Parmesan cheese over the noodles.

-Sprinkle the shredded mozzarella cheese over the sauce.
+Step 6: Sprinkle the shredded mozzarella cheese over the sauce.
 If wanted, add a handful of pepperoni over the top of the cheese.
-I highly recommend doing this, the pepperoni’s crispy up and are delicious.
+I highly recommend doing this; the pepperoni crisps up and adds a great texture.

 Bake at 350 degrees F for 45 minutes or until golden brown and bubbly.